TarasZinchenko/oop3-assignment-720922/README.md

-*install lobok anotations support if red inderlines bother you
+*install lobok anotations support if the red underlines bother you as well <'_'>